-- Be extremely aware of situations or obstructions that can cause material to pinch the top of or otherwise stop the chain. - Do not cut more than one log at a time. - Do not twist saw as bar is withdrawn from an undercut when bucking.
+- Be extremely aware of situations or obstructions that can cause material to pinch the top of or otherwise stop the chain. - Do not cut more than one log at a time. - Do not twist the saw as the bar is withdrawn from an undercut when bucking.